ezrasingh/acpi-event-manager/README.md

   -V, --version                    Print version
 ```

-To compile and install the script run `just install`, this will link the `acpi-keyboard-backlight` CLI binary to your `/usr/local/bin` directory.
+To compile and install the script run `just install`, this will link the `acpi-event-manager` CLI binary to your `/usr/local/bin` directory.
 Or if you dont want to install onto your system you can try `just cli <args>`.

 ## Configuration 🔧